joshua-cooper/config-ng/README.md

 - [ ] custom prompt
 - [ ] theme using terminal colors
+- [ ] Decide on fish formatting (use spaces for indent?)

 ### tmux

 - [ ] custom theme
+- [ ] make shift+v behave like vim in copy mode when already selected (e.g. it
+      should keep the currently selected lines selected, but expand the selection to the entire lines)
+- [ ] bind y to copy without exiting copy mode
+- [ ] bind v to start selection?
+- [ ] add a `prompt-command-cursor-style` option

 ### nvim